 |Dimensions||147.2 x 71 x 8mm|

 Powered by a Snapdragon 636, the Nokia 6.1 Plus is the most powerful budget phone HMD has launched to date.
-I didn't notice any lag in the week I used the phone, and the robust chipset coupled with 4GB of RAM is the sweet spot in this category.
+I didn't notice any lag in the three weeks I used the phone, and the robust chipset coupled with 4GB of RAM is the sweet spot in this category.

 The 3060mAh battery also managed to deliver a day's worth of use consistently.
 The phone offers Quick Charge 3.0, but the charger included in the case goes up to just 5V/2A.
 I averaged over five hours of screen-on-time over the course of a day, and while the phone doesn't hold up to the likes of the Redmi Note 5 Pro in this area, it is more than enough to last an entire day.